Kratz homers in Brewers debut as Milwaukee routs Mets 17-6

+MILWAUKEE (AP) - No one could find Erik Kratz shortly after the Milwaukee Brewers routed the New York Mets.
+Such is the life of a journeyman catcher.

+Kratz finally turned up in the batting cages in the service level of Miller Park.
+His three kids were exploring their dad's new digs.
+During the 17-6 victory, it was Kratz who sure looked as though he was having all the fun.

-MILWAUKEE (AP) - Erik Kratz homered in his Brewers debut and Jesus Aguilar also hit a home run to lift surging Milwaukee to a 17-6 rout of the New York Mets on Saturday.
+The 37-year-old Kratz homered in his Milwaukee debut and Jesus Aguilar also hit a home run as the NL Central-leading Brewers won for the eighth time in their last 10 games.

-Christian Yelich had three hits, drove in three runs and scored three times for the NL Central-leading Brewers, who have won eight of their last 10.
+"It was great," said Kratz, who was acquired Friday from the Yankees for a player to be named or cash.
+"You're just looking to barrel the ball up, you're not going to change anything."

 Brandon Nimmo and Michael Conforto hit home runs early for the Mets, who tagged Brewers ace Chase Anderson for five runs but couldn't find similar success against Milwaukee's bullpen.